We determine the value of your jewelry based on a combination of its:

 The essential value for most jewelry is what it is worth if you reduced it to its basic elements and considered the purity, quantity and rarity of those elements, notably the gemstones and precious metals.
 To put it another way, an ounce of 14-karat gold is worth an ounce of 14-karat gold.
 That essential value forms a starting place, which is built on by considering the remaining criteria.

 Some gemstones are considered to be more valuable than others.
-For example, high quality rubies, emeralds and sapphires (the Big Three) are more likely to command a higher price than say an amethyst.
+For example, high quality rubies, emeralds and sapphires (the Big Three) are more likely to command a higher price than amethyst or other semi-precious stones.

 Again, the quality of these stones vary greatly so we take all factors into consideration when buying a piece.
 Sometimes we will offer to remove a stone and return it to the customer rather than offering them a small amount of money for it.
 The market is quite literally saturated with stones at this time, driving values down.
 Exceptional pieces are always held on their own merits, however, and will be treated as special.